 Other people might comment on your belly or even touch your belly, even if you haven’t asked them to.
 It’s OK to tell people not to do this if it makes you uncomfortable – it’s your body.

 Blood sugar test for gestational diabetes

 You might have this test at 24-28 weeks of pregnancy.
-If you’ve had a previous pregnancy with gestational diabetes or are at high risk of developing the condition, you’ll probably be offered a test earlier than this.
-Ask your obstetrician, doctor or midwife for more information.
+If you’ve had a previous pregnancy with gestational diabetes or have a high chance of developing the condition, you’ll probably be offered a test earlier than this.
+Ask your doctor or midwife for more information.

 Planning some help

 It’s a good idea to plan practical and emotional ‘back-up’ for after your baby is born.
 For example, could extended family, friends or other people cook you a meal, drop in for a visit or give you a call?
 You don’t have to do everything if others are willing to lend a hand.

 It’s OK to ask for help too.
 In fact, many people will appreciate it if you tell them exactly what you need.

 If you haven't felt your baby move by now, it's important to call your doctor or midwife immediately.

 Your baby when you’re 24 weeks pregnant

 - measures about 21 cm in length and weighs about 630 gm